-The calibration section explains how to calibrate the SureFlow pressure sensor, including setting the proper elevation, and how to zero a flow station.
+The calibration section explains how to calibrate the PresSura pressure sensor, including setting the proper elevation, and how to zero a TSI flow station pressure transducer.

-NOTE: The SureFlow pressure sensor is factory calibrated and normally does not need to be adjusted.
-However, inaccurate readings may be detected if pressure sensor is not installed correctly, or problems with the sensor exists.
-First check that the sensor is installed correctly (usually only a problem on initial set up).
+NOTE: The PresSura pressure sensor is factory calibrated and normally does not need to be adjusted.
+However, inaccurate readings may be detected if pressure sensor is not installed correctly or problems with the sensor exist.
+First, check that the sensor is installed correctly (usually only a problem on initial set up).
 Second, go into DIAGNOSTICS menu, SENSOR STAT item.
-If NORMAL is displayed, calibration can be adjusted.
+If normal is displayed calibration can be adjusted.
 If an error code is displayed, eliminate error code and then verify pressure sensor needs adjustment.